Category Overview

 Project Highlights

-The Spokane County Parks, Recreation and Golf Department and the City of Spokane Parks and Recreation Department will use this grant to buy 250 acres on Beacon Hill, connecting existing parks to create a contiguous 566-acre urban regional park.
-Located in the heart of Spokane County and the city of Spokane, Beacon Hill has been at the epicenter of mountain biking in the region for decades as well as a popular neighborhood area for hiking, dog-walking, trail running, and more.
-This project not only will preserve miles of trail but also an urban space that serves one of Spokane’s most distressed and disadvantaged neighborhoods.
-The County will contribute more than $2.3 million in Conservation Futures, a private grant, a grant from RCO’s Land and Water Conservation Fund, and donations of labor and land or property interest.
+This component of the “Make Beacon Hill Public” acquisition project acquired 18.65 acres on Beacon Hill, which is part of a larger acquisition project acquiring a total of about 250 acre (See 20-1276).
+Located in the heart of Spokane County and the City of Spokane, Beacon Hill has been at the epicenter of mountain biking in the region for decades as well as a popular neighborhood recreational area for hiking, dog-walking, trail running and more.
+When completed, this project will not only preserve miles of existing, heavily-used trail, but preserve an accessible, urban open space serving one of Spokane’s most distressed and disadvantaged neighborhoods.
+The primary outdoor recreation opportunities funded through this grant are biking, hiking, and walking.